Eliza Forlonge

 Eliza Forlong (1784–1859) was an Australian pioneer who played a large part in introducing Merino sheep to south-east Australia.

-She was born in Glasgow, Scotland, on 21 October 1784, the daughter of Alexander Jack, teacher, and his wife Jean, née Mackinnon.
+She was born in Glasgow, Scotland, on 21 October 1784.
+She was the daughter of Alexander Jack who was a teacher, and his wife Jean, née Mackinnon.

 In 1804, Eliza married John Forlong (Forlong or Furlong), a Glasgow wine merchant.
 By the mid 1820s, four of her six children had died from tuberculosis.
 The two surviving sons were William Forlonge (b.
 1813) and Andrew (b.
 1814).
 John Forlonge decided to move the family to the warmer climate of Australia.

 Aware that fine wool from Merino sheep in Saxony, Germany was bringing the highest prices, the Forlonges went to Leipzig to study methods of sheep rearing and wool preparation.
 Their expertise was enhanced by the use of an instrument to measure wool.
 Eliza made three trips (of several months each).

 In 1828-30 Eliza walked through Saxony buying sheep.
 She selected the best fine-wool Merinos and drove them to Hamburg for shipping to Great Britain.
 In 1829, the sheep came to Hobart, Van Diemen's Land with son William in the ship Clansman and John moved the sheep to Kenilworth Station (41.8656°S 147.3302°E), near Campbell Town, Van Diemen's Land.
 In January 1831, Eliza, John and Andrew arrived in Van Diemen's Land on the ship Czar with the rest of the sheep and joined John.
 Eliza was also an accomplished golfer in Scotland and her skills were widely known amongst the golfing fraternity.

 The farm they established was called "Winton" at Kirklands (41.8868°S 147.3942°E), also near Campbell Town.
 They built sheep houses in the Saxon style, wells, a farmhouse and outbuildings.